snowy owl

 Snowy Owls swallow their prey whole.

-The Snowy Owls stomach can stretch up to three times its original size, allowing them to swallow animals one-third their own size!
-Snowy owls swallow their prey whole and have stomachs that can expand to allow for large meals.
-The stomach is divided into two sections: the gizzard and the proventriculus.
+The snowy owl’s stomach can stretch up to three times its original size, allowing it to swallow prey one-third of its own size!
+These owls consume their prey whole, and their stomach is divided into two sections: the gizzard and the proventriculus.

 They build their nests on the ground.